hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `subnets` - (Required) Subnets associated with the task or service.
 * `security_groups` - (Optional) Security groups associated with the task or service.
 If you do not specify a security group, the default security group for the VPC is used.
 * `assign_public_ip` - (Optional) Assign a public IP address to the ENI (Fargate launch type only).
 Valid values are `true` or `false`.
 Default `false`.

 For more information, see [Task Networking](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html)

-### vpc_lattice_configuration

-`vpc_lattice_configuration` support the following:

-* `role_arn` - (Required) The ARN of the IAM role to associate with this volume.
-This is the Amazon ECS infrastructure IAM role that is used to manage your AWS infrastructure
-* `target_group_arn` - (Required) The full ARN of the target group or groups associated with the VPC Lattice configuration.
-* `port_name` - (Required) The name of the port for a target group associated with the VPC Lattice configuration.

-For more information, see [Task Networking](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html)